 Most major lenders are routinely willing to extend post-bankruptcy credit on appropriate terms.
 Subprime card issuers actively market to recent filers.
 Credit unions are often more flexible than large banks.
 Online lenders have streamlined post-bankruptcy underwriting for small personal loans and auto refinancing.

+You have the right under federal and New York law to do everything a credit repair company offers for yourself, at no cost.
+The dispute forms are free on each bureau's website.
 The financial management course required as part of every bankruptcy case covers many of these topics.
 The course is short, but the credit-rebuilding portion is worth paying attention to.

 For questions specific to your case, call 212-233-1233.